What is the Pyay UV index scale today?

 Consult the Pyay UV index today to determine whether sun exposure is safe or if precautions should be taken.

-Extreme Pyay
+Moderate Pyay

 Pyay Max UV Index